Scalable Image Tokenization with Index Backpropagation Quantization: Method

 After tokenization, the visual feature is quantized into discrete representations which are subsequently flattened in a raster-scan manner for visual generation.
-Given the discrete token index sequence $\mathcal{X} = \{x_i\}_{i=1}^T$, where $T = h' \times w'$, we leverage an autoregressive transformer to model the sequence dependency via next-token prediction.
+Given the discrete token index sequence $\mathcal{X} = \{x_i\}_{i=1}^T$, where $T = h' \times w'$, we employ an autoregressive transformer to model the sequence dependency through next-token prediction.
 Specifically, the optimization process is to maximize the log-likelihood:

 where $c$ is the condition such as class label.